-No move will be approved until the debt is paid in full unless the move is the result of the following causes, and the payment agreement is current:
+No move will be approved until the debt is paid in full unless the move is the result of one of the following causes and the Repayment Agreement is current:

-- Family size exceeds the HQS maximum occupancy standards. - The HAP contract is terminated due to owner non-compliance or opt-out. - A natural disaster. - An exception is made by the Housing Program Manager and/or Bureau Chief.
+- Family size exceeds the HQS maximum occupancy standards. - The HAP contract is terminated due to owner noncompliance or opt-out. - A natural disaster. - An exception is made by the Housing Program Manager and/or Bureau Chief.